kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

 In this post, we'll look at how you can simultaneously use multiple popular programming languages to define your tasks and how you can tie them together into an end-to-end workflow using a simple YAML configuration.
 Let's dive in!

+In this post, we'll look at the different ways that you can run your code inside of Kestra and how you can integrate them further into your workflows with dynamic properties.
+Let's dive in!

 While Python is a great tool for many problems, it’s not always the best choice for your business logic.
 For example, some use cases work best using a compiled language like C or Rust for performance advantages, whereas others benefit from the flexibility and ease of using an interpreted language like Python.

 Another scenario might be that your team is familiar with a specific stack, like Ruby, which is why you want to use that for your business logic as operating faster is more important than code performance.
 Kestra makes this easy by allowing you to use any programming language.

-In Kestra, we have a number of dedicated plugins to allow you to use your favorite programming languages in a few lines of YAML.
+Inside Kestra, we have a number of dedicated plugins to allow you to use your favorite programming languages in a few lines of YAML.
 For each of these plugins, there’s the option to write your code directly inside of the task called `Script` tasks, or to run a command to run a dedicated file called `Commands` Tasks.

 This flexibility means you can keep shorter snippets inside of your YAML without having to introduce multiple files, but for larger more complex projects, you can write them locally in your IDE, push them to Git, and then sync them directly into your Kestra instance for your workflow to execute.